 Our annual impairment tests for fiscal 2023 resulted in our company recording pre-tax, non-cash impairment charges to intangible trademark assets for our Baker's Joy, Molly McButter, Sugar Twin and New York Flatbreads brands of \$20.5 million in the aggregate during the fourth quarter of 2023, which is recorded in "Impairment of intangible assets" in our consolidated statement of operations for fiscal 2023.
+Baker's Joy, Sugar Twin and New York Flatbreads are part of the Specialty segment and Molly McButter is part of the Spices & Flavor Solutions segment.
 We partially impaired the Baker's Joy and Sugar Twin brands, and we fully impaired the Molly McButter and New York Flatbreads brands.

 Additionally, in connection with the divestiture of our Green Giant U.S. shelf-stable product line during the fourth quarter of 2023, we reclassified \$115.3 million of indefinite-lived trademark intangible assets, \$82.3 million of inventories and \$4.1 million of finite-lived customer relationship intangible assets to assets held for sale as of the end of the third quarter of 2023.
 We then measured the assets held for sale at the lower of their carrying value or fair value less the estimated costs to sell, and recorded pre-tax, non-cash charges of \$132.9 million during the third quarter of 2023.
-During the fourth quarter of 2023, we completed the Green Giant U.S. shelf-stable divestiture and recorded a loss on sale of \$4.8 million during the quarter, resulting in a total loss on sale of \$137.7 million during fiscal 2023.
 See Note 3, "Acquisitions and Divestitures."